Estadio Brigadier General Estanislao López: History

 At the beginning, Colón played their home matches at a field, until in March 1938 the land was expropriated due to an unpaid debt so the club was evicted from that place.
 Because of that, Colón played its home games at the Gimnasia y Esgrima de Ciudadela Stadium and Estadio 15 de Abril.
 In 1939, C.A.
 Colón acquired a land to build a new stadium.

 After some delays, the stadium was finally inaugurated on 9 July 1946, with a friendly match between Colón and Boca Juniors with an attendance of 10,000.

 On December 7, 1947, Eva Perón arrived in Santa Fe to inaugurate the Children's Hospital that bore her name.
 After that, he visited the Colón stadium and kicked off a classic from Santa Fe, of which the second half could not be completed because she took an hour to arrive due to the busy schedule and the stadium facilities still did not have lighting.
 On April 2, 1949, the lighting was finally inaugurated during the Colón 5–1 Huracán match, thanks to a subsidy of $150,000 provided by the National Government.

 On September 18, 1950, the leaders of Colón managed to acquire a land adjoining the stadium, thanks to a loan of $750,000 granted by the National Government.
 The land itself was located in its southern sector, which, in the end, was acquired in cash for the sole purpose of continuing with the expansion of the stands.
 In 1952, the first section of cement on the west side was completed, which included 1,000 stalls.
 In this way, it increased its capacity to 20,000 people, becoming the one with the largest capacity in Santa Fe.

 That same year the stadium was named "Eva Perón" who had supported Colón's affiliation to the Argentine Football Association in 1948. and later financially help the institution for the construction of the first cement grandstands and artificial lighting.
 However, after the coup d'état that overthrew Juan Domingo Perón, the names of the president and his wife were banned, so the stadium was renamed "Brigadier General Estanislao López" in honor of the Argentine caudillo who governed the province of Santa Fe between 1818 and 1838.

+In 2008, the club signed a contract with Wide Entertainment to place a LED scoreboard in the stadium, at a cost of US dollar 500,000.

-In 2009, the AFA chose the Brigadier López Stadium as one of the venues for the 2011 Copa América hosted in Argentina.
+One year later, the AFA chose the Brigadier López Stadium as one of the venues for the 2011 Copa América hosted in Argentina.
 That same year, the stadium was refurbished and expanded.
 Works included new grandstands, scoreboards, press boxes, and a renovated lighting system.
+Further refurbishment included 3,500 new seats and the replacement of damaged ones.